noaione/yuusha-shoukan-ln/sources/v12/chapter5.md

 [You didn’t!
 Understand me!
 At all?!
 L-Lili!!!
 Help me!!!]

-[...
-N-Night adv...
+[...N-Night adv...
 S-Should I also do that?
 H-However, such a thing is still...]

 [Why the heck do all of you have that kind of faaaaaaceeeee?!]